syncfusion-content/xamarin-docs/Xamarin/SfListView/Working-with-SfListView.md

  * Bind the ItemsSource property to an IList<T> collection instead of an IEnumerable<T> collection because IEnumerable<T> collection do not support random access.
  * The `SfListView` gets refreshed each and every time a new item added into the underlying collection.
 Because, when adding items at runtime, the `DataSource` gets refreshed.
 To avoid this behavior, use [BeginInit()](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~BeginInit.html) to stop the RefreshView() calling in each time, and use [EndInit()](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~EndInit.html) to start the RefreshView() calling when adding number of finished items.
- * Avoid loading complex layout in the template of listview.
-For example, loading large size of images or nested containers degrades the the scrolling performance.
-This practice commonly degrades performance in all platforms and particularly affects more in android version API level 19.
-So recommended to use fewer elements and images with less size and resolution to achieve the maximum performance.
+ * Avoid loading complex layout in template of listview.
+For example, loading large-size images or nested containers degrades the scrolling performance.
+This practice commonly degrades performance in all platforms, and particularly more in Android version API level 19.
+So, use fewer elements and images with small size and resolution to achieve the maximum performance.
  * Avoid placing the SfListView inside ScrollView for the following reasons:
     * The SfListView implement its own scrolling.
     * The SfListView will not receive any gestures as it will be handled by the parent ScrollView.